by Heidi Riley

 The company runs its own school of business that helps employees grow during their years of work.
 “New hires do not need to know about fasteners or coding – you will learn as you go,” says Claudia.
 “I am still learning about new products and technology.

-Claudia says 95 percent of the company’s leadership roles are promoted from within.
-“We take care of our employees, and we make sure they grow towards the path they want to take.”
+“If you are looking for a job where you can have some decision-making power and put your creativity into your work, Fastenal can be a great opportunity,” says Claudia, and adds that 95 percent of the company’s leadership roles are promoted from within.
+“We take care of our employees, and we make sure they grow towards the path they want to take.

 FOR MORE INFORMATION